 - Once you’ve created conditional logic rules, you can drag and drop them into the correct order.
 Remember, rules at the bottom take precedence over those above

-Reach out to our Customer Success Team if you get stuck or need help setting up any of these features.
+Reach out to our Process Pros Team if you get stuck or need help setting up any of these features.

 What is possible when you start using these features

-Your checklists get super powers!
+Your workflow runs get superpowers!
 OK well maybe that was a little bit dramatic, but they definitely get a lot smarter and more dynamic.

 Dynamic Due Dates

-One of our customers DenaliTEK, uses Process Street checklists for client and employee onboarding (and many more of their operations).
+One of our customers DenaliTEK, uses Process Street workflow runs for client and employee onboarding (and many more of their operations).
 These two processes rely on some or all of the features mentioned above, to ensure that the right tasks are handled at the right time… and they love it!

 “I found out how fabulous Process Street was”